My First Relationship Heartache (Flash Fiction Part 1)

 Image by kiquebg from Pixaba This is the 6th part of the story.
 The previous 5 parts are here: 1, 2, 3, 4, 5.
 Ayun ponders on her strategy--how to get rid of Fifi?
 Her husband Tram has already declined her request for help, but she could press him to do what he doesn't want … Continue reading The Robot Translator (Flash Fiction Part 6)

-The Dim Sum Drama (Flash Fiction Continued)
+The Dim Sum Drama (Flash Fiction Part 2)

 This is the 2nd part of the story.
 The 1st part is here.
 Anyway, it is a Saturday, but I work the whole day to finish an urgent document.
 When I finally finish everything, it is 8:30PM already.
 Driving home, I pass Bamboo Palace, thinking that I should reward myself with a nice dinner.
-Everybody … Continue reading The Dim Sum Drama (Flash Fiction Continued)
+Everybody … Continue reading The Dim Sum Drama (Flash Fiction Part 2)

 Different Cultures Different Choices